-Aston Capital Partners, L.P. ( Aston ), an affiliate of L-1 Investment Partners LLC, Lau Technologies ( Lau ), an affiliate of Mr. Denis K. Berube, a member of the board of directors of the Company, and Mr. Buddy Beck, also a member of the board of directors of the Company beneficially own approximately 10.5%, 3.0%, and 3.0%, respectively, of L-1 s outstanding common stock.
+Aston Capital Partners, L.P. ("Aston"), an affiliate of L-1 Investment Partners LLC, Lau Technologies ("Lau"), an affiliate of Mr. Denis K. Berube, a member of the board of directors of the Company beneficially own approximately 10.7% and 3.4%, respectively, of L-1's outstanding common stock.

 Mr. Robert V. LaPenta, Mr. James DePalma, Mr. Joseph Paresi and Ms. Doni Fordyce, each executive officers of the Company, directly and indirectly hold all the beneficial ownership in L-1 Investment Partners LLC and Aston Capital Partners GP LLC, the investment manager and general partner of Aston Capital Partners, L.P., respectively.
-Mr. LaPenta is also the Chairman of the Board of Directors, Chief Executive Officer and President of the Company.
-Mr. DePalma is also the Chief Financial Officer and Treasurer of the Company.
+Mr. LaPenta is the Chairman of the board of directors, Chief Executive Officer and President of the Company.
+Mr. DePalma is the Chief Financial Officer and Treasurer of the Company.

 The Company has consulting agreements with Mr. Berube and his spouse, Ms. Joanna Lau, under which each receives annual compensation of \$0.1 million.
-Each agreement terminates on the earlier of July 10, 2012 or commencement of full time employment elsewhere.
-During the three months ended March 31, 2007, \$0.04 million, and for the three months ended March 31, 2006, \$0.04 million was paid in the aggregate to Mr. Berube and Ms. Lau for these services.
+Each agreement terminates on the earlier of January 10, 2012 or commencement of full time employment elsewhere.
+For the three and nine months ended September 30, 2007, approximately \$0.1 million and \$0.2 million in payments were made, respectively, and for the three and nine months ended September 30, 2006, approximately \$0.1 million and \$0.2 million, respectively, were paid in the aggregate to Mr. Berube and Ms. Lau under the consulting agreements.

-Under the terms of a 2002 acquisition agreement of Lau Security Systems, the Company is obligated to pay Lau a royalty of 3.1% on certain of its face recognition revenues through June 30, 2014, up to maximum royalties of \$27.5 million.
-Royalty expense included in cost of revenues was approximately \$0.01 million and \$0.01 million for the three months ended March 31, 2007 and 2006, respectively.
+Under the terms of a 2002 acquisition agreement of Lau Security Systems, the Company is obligated to pay Lau a royalty of 3.1% on certain of its face recognition revenues through September 30, 2014, up to maximum royalties of \$27.5 million.
+Royalty expense included in cost of revenues was approximately \$60,000 and \$95,000 for the three months and nine months ended September 30, 2007, respectively, and \$0 and \$39,000 for the three months and nine months ended September 30, 2006, respectively.